rafzi/hacklib/README.md

 ### WindowOverlay.h ###

 A cross-platform high performance 3D-capable transparent overlay.
 Will follow a target window and always draw on top of it with the ability have transparency on the overlay.
 Can be rendered to with D3D on Windows and OpenGL on Linux.
-Requires the compositiing window manager introduced with Windows Vista (always active since Windows 8).
+Requires the compositing window manager introduced with Windows Vista (always active since Windows 8).
 The X Window System is required on Linux.

 For an example see Drawer.h section below.

-### Drawer.h ###
+### IDrawer.h / DrawerD3D.h / DrawerOpenGL.h ###

-Wrapper for drawing with D3D in a resource-safe C++ way.
+Wrapper for drawing with D3D or OpenGL in a resource-safe C++ way.

 ```
 #!c++

-hl::Drawer drawer;
+hl::DrawerD3D drawer;
 hl::WindowOverlay overlay;

 if (overlay.create() != hl::WindowOverlay::Error::Okay)
     return false;

-overlay.registerResetHandlers([&]{ drawer.OnLostDevice(); }, [&]{ drawer.OnResetDevice(); });
+overlay.registerResetHandlers([&]{ drawer.onLostDevice(); }, [&]{ drawer.onResetDevice(); });
-drawer.SetDevice(overlay.getContext());
+drawer.setContext(overlay.getContext());

 while (true)
 {
     overlay.beginDraw();
-    drawer.DrawCircle(100, 100, 30, 0xaacc6633);
+    drawer.drawCircle(100, 100, 30, hl::Color(150, 255, 100, 50));
     overlay.swapBuffers();
 }
 ```